What is blockchain mining? How does Bitcoin mining work?

 If you are having a hard time understanding what is mining and how it works, we will break it down for you.
-In this article, we will cover all the questions that you may have about mining.

 In simple words, mining is just solving different tasks that a network creates.
 Let’s say you are mining bitcoin and have the following equation: 2+x = 4.
 Can you guess what x is?
 If you answered x = 2, then you are correct, and you get the right to gather pending bitcoin transactions, put them into a block and receive a reward for your guess.
 All other users of the network can just check your solution, but the reward goes only to you.
 The difficulty in these equations or tasks is called Mining difficulty, and it increases based on the overall mining power of the network.